madeddie/homelab/README.md

 - [x] instructions are missing installing SOPS helm chart before argocd
 - [ ] add sops helm chart with included values to simplify bootstrap instructions
+- [ ] switch or duplicate use of devbox into nix shell (I use nix-darwin and nix-on-droid now)
+- [ ] find a way to declaratively configure authentik
+- [ ] figure out social login with authentik and google/github

 ## deprecations / cleanup